ile/blog-scraper/README.md

 node index.js url

 `url` should be the url to the first post.
-On that blog page ther should be the link to the next post (you can edit the selector path in the `index.js`).
+On that blog page ther should be the link to the next post.

+Edit the selectors in `index.js` for title, body, comments and the next url!